elfshaker/elfshaker/README.md

-# `elfshaker`
+# `elfshaker`: 1.6TIB -> 100MiB, with 1s access time

 elfshaker is a low-footprint, high-performance version control system fine-tuned for binaries.

 - elfshaker is a CLI tool written in the [Rust programming language](https://www.rust-lang.org/).

 - It stores snapshots of directories into highly-compressed pack files and provides fast on-demand access to the stored files.
-It is particularly good for storing lots of similar files.
+It is particularly good for storing lots of similar files, for example object files from an incremental build.

-- It is also the storage system used by the [manyclangs project](https://github.com/elfshaker/manyclangs), a parent project which accelerates bisection of [LLVM](https://llvm.org/) by a factor of 60x!
+- It allows few-second access to any commit of clang with the [manyclangs project](https://github.com/elfshaker/manyclangs).
+For example, this accelerates bisection of [LLVM](https://llvm.org/) by a factor of 60x!
 This is done by extracting builds of LLVM on-demand from locally stored elfshaker packs, each of which contains ~1,800 builds and is about 100 MiB in size, even though the full originals would take TiBs to store!
 Extracting a single builds takes 2-4s on modern hardware.

 ## Getting started